Tony Weaver

 Your PR must pass Spack's unit tests and documentation tests, and must be PEP 8 compliant.
 We enforce these guidelines with our CI process.
 To run these tests locally, and for helpful tips on git, see our Contribution Guide.

-branch has the latest contributions.
+Spack's develop branch has the latest contributions.
 Pull requests

-, and users who want the latest package versions,
+should target develop, and users who want the latest package versions,

-features, etc. can use develop
+features, etc. can use develop.

 Releases